Are you ready to start an email list?

 So, there are popular email services out there offering different features options for our purposes.

 First, you can decide what you need and how you’re going to get sign-ups to grow your email list.

 There are a few different ways, but one of the easiest ways is embedding a signup form into your current blog posts.
 At that point, the content is your tool.
-Great content plus more signups!
+Great content plus more email sign-ups!

-First,→ Click here to go to Constant Contact, enter your email adress and hit the yellow “Sign up free” button.
+First,→ Click here to go to Constant Contactand enter your email adress to start your free trial.

 Constant Contact makes it looks easy to create and manage your first email marketing campaign with a 60-day FREE trial.